StefanHoutzager/decimal-input.js/README.md

               the new digit
             - If the cursor is in the integer part, at a non-zero position and a digit is typed replace the selected integerpart with the typed digit one and put the cursor after the new digit

           - Behaviour on minus sign keydown (only if the attribute allowNegativeSign is set for the element) With nothing selected
             - If the input value does not already start with a minus and the cursor is at position zero print the minus, put the cursor to the right of the minus
             - If the input value does start with a minus and the cursor is at position zero put the cursor to the right of the minus
             With a selection
-            - TODO If the selection starts at position zero, ends before the last integer digit while there are more than one digits in the integerpart replace the selection with the minus
+            - If the selection starts at position zero, ends before the last integer digit while there are more than one digits in the integerpart replace the selection with the minus, put the cursor after the minus

           - Behaviour on select all
             This action is allowed